 experienceleague.adobe.comas a separate action.

 You’ll likely see the term base branch in GitHub.
-The base branch refers to the main branch in the repo, which is the master branch by default.
+The base branch refers to the main branch in the repo, which is the main branch by default.
 However, in some cases, people make a different branch, such as staging, the base branch.

 For best results, treat branches as temporary workspaces.
 As soon as you submit a pull request from a branch and merge it, delete the branch.
 It’s easy to create a new branch, and you’ll know when you create it that it’s in sync.